Let’s Grill A Dessert

 - Grill for about 20 minutes, or until the crust is starting to brown

-- Using a knife, cut the pie crust into 1" squares then with a spoon gently poke down the squares into the hot filling.
+- Using a knife, cut the pie crust into 1" squares then with a spoon gently poke down the edges of the squares into the hot filling.
 You do not have to do all the squares.

-- Carefully from the hot grill and let cool before eating.
+- Carefully remove from the hot grill and let cool before eating.

 Have you ever grilled dessert?
-I would love to hear what you made.
+Leave me a comment, I would love to hear what you made.